robyndahl/GEOL316/Morphometrics/Morphometrics.md

 ## Part 2: Collecting 2D Landmark Data from Trilobite Specimens

 The first step in morphometrics analysis is to collect landmark data from your specimens.
-We will be using a collection 18 trilobite photos and a landmark scheme developed by for the TriloMorph database.
+We will be using a collection 18 trilobite photos and a landmark scheme developed for the TriloMorph database.

 **STEP 1:** To begin, create a folder on the desktop of your computer called "Morphometrics".
 This will be your working directory for the lab, so all of your data and other files will need to be stored in that file.
 Next, download the collection of photos labeled `trilobites.zip`.
 Unzip the file and save it in your Morphometrics folder.
 Spend a few minutes reviewing the images so that you are familiar with the range of variation among the specimens.